Documentation

 Updated

-Provider configuration lives under the Data provider tab of Chart Settings: the active provider, the connection mode, the Massive API key, and the streaming feed.
-Binance needs no configuration.
+Provider configuration lives under the Data provider tab of Chart Settings: the default provider, the connection mode, each equity provider's credentials, and the streaming feed.
+Binance and OKX need no configuration.

 Frontend vs. backend mode